 Data stores are often implemented using a client-server paradigm in which a client associated with an application program communicates with one or more servers using a protocol such as HTTP (Figure 1).
 Clients provide interfaces for application programs to access servers.
+Some but not all data stores are cloud-based.
 This paper focuses on providing multiple data store options, improving performance, and providing data confidentiality by enhancing data store clients.
-No changes are required to servers.
-That way, our techniques can be used by a broad range of data stores.
-Requiring changes to the server would entail significantly higher implementation costs and would seriously limit the number of data stores our techniques could be applied to.
+We also provide enhanced clients for cloud services which are not necessarily data stores.
+No changes are required to servers or cloud services.
+That way, our techniques can be used by a broad range of data stores and cloud services.
+Requiring changes to a server or cloud service would entail significantly higher implementation costs and would seriously limit the number of data stores and cloud services our techniques could be applied to.

-We present architectures and implementations of data store clients which provide enhanced functionality such as caching, encryption, compression, asynchronous (nonblocking) interfaces, and performance monitoring.
+We present architectures and implementations of clients which provide enhanced functionality such as caching, encryption, compression, asynchronous (nonblocking) interfaces, and performance monitoring.
 We also present a universal data store manager (UDSM) which gives application programs access to a broad range of data store options along with the enhanced functionality for each data store.
 Caching, encryption, compression, and asynchronous (nonblocking) interfaces are essential; users would benefit considerably if they become standard features of data store clients.
 Unfortunately, that is not the case today.
 Research in data stores often focuses on server features with inadequate attention being paid to client features.